genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 ### Timeout

 You can specify a timeout (in seconds) for a request server using property `timeout`.
+In this example, we set a timeout of 10 seconds.

 ```kotlin
 requestReplies {